 Massachusetts Executive Office of Energy and Environmental Affairs (EEA)

 Permitted uses: Conservation; public passive recreation; limited, sustainable agriculture and/or forestry that is compatible with conservation and passive recreation.
-Permitted uses are subject to EEA approval.
+Subject to EEA approval.

-Examples of permitted uses: hiking, biking, swimming in a natural waterbody, hunting, fishing, skiing, wildlife viewing, environmental education, community gardens, approved timber management or agriculture, and camping.
+Examples: Hiking, biking, swimming in a natural waterbody, hunting, fishing, skiing, wildlife viewing, environmental education, community gardens, approved timber management or agriculture, camping.

 GrantWatch ID#: 141708

 The maximum award for any single project is $400,000, except for joint applications, which can receive up to $400,000 per participating municipality

 Contracts will end on June 30, 2021 for FY 2021 awards and June 30, 2022 for FY 2022 awards.
 Extension of a contract is at the sole discretion of EEA.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Submit two paper copies and an electronic copy of the application to: